GauravJaypatre/21_EMA_Backtest_Strategy/README.md

 📫 Connect
 If you find this useful or would like to collaborate on future trading strategy projects, feel free to connect on LinkedIn or open an issue on the repo.

+NOTE:- THIS IS JUST A BACKTEST STRATEGY WHICH IS BASIC AND CAN BE USED FOR BACKTESTING ONLY.
+ITS NOT RECOMMENDED FOR LIVE TRADING.